vivianca/Disarming_Loaded_Words_App/README.md

 ## Next steps:

 ### Wizard of Oz prototype:
-- handle case of multiple biased words in a row
+- handle case of multiple biased words in a row or in the same paragraph
 - handle capital/lowercase regex

 ### [on completion of backend API] Integrate backend